ofakhri860/GCData-Project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ####Script:
-Using Rstudio I created a script called run_analysis.R which maniuplated and tidied up the data set in order to meet the goals of the project.
-It script executes in this following order:
+Using Rstudio I created a script called run_analysis.R which maniuplated and tidied up the dataset in order to meet the project goals.
+The script executes in this following order:

-1. Merged the training and the test sets to create one data set.
+1. Merged the training and the test sets to create one dataset.
 2. Extracted only the measurements on the mean and standard deviation for each measurement.
-3. Used descriptive activity names for the activities in the data set.
+3. Used descriptive activity names for the activities in the dataset.
-4. Labeled the data set with descriptive variable names.
+4. Labeled the dataset with descriptive variable names.
-5. Created an independent second data set with the average of each variable for each activity and each subject.
+5. Created an independent second dataset with the average of each variable for each activity and each subject.

 *Source: https://class.coursera.org/getdata-035/human_grading/view/courses/975119/assessments/3/submissions